sirisayshello/lindholmen-after-hours/README.md

 This project was created as a group assignment for "Sammanslaget".
 Over the course of four days, students from Yrgos programs in Web Development, UX Design, and Screenwriting came together to create this application.

+The tools used in this project are Next.js, TypeScript, and Supabase Realtime.

+## Introduction

 Blodholmen was created with the goal of designing an interactive experience in the physical space at Lindholmen that users can engage with using a web application on their smartphones.
 Through missions, physical activation, and a bit of role-playing, we created a multiplayer game where users can explore the Lindholmen district.

 Wanna play?